 Alexander spoke no Arabic and had little knowledge of the Qur’an.
 He was beaten and tortured regularly for such 'crimes' by his teachers and mocked by other students.
 Having just turned 14, Alexander had to find a way to escape and try to make it back to his fathers village.
 Even there he was not safe.

 July 1996 - Alexander joined an 'elite' Parachute regiment within the British military, and during his time serving he has trained in various countries worldwide including, Jordon, Kenya, Canada and Germany.
-In March 2003, Alexander was one of the first soldiers to cross into Iraq, on Operation Telic 1, the invasion of Iraq.

 After twenty six years of searching for the truth, would Alexander ever find his long lost mother and the truth why he was treated so cruelly by the people who should have loved and protected him.